 How I Use Overtone

-When using the Daily Conditioners, I add some conditioner to wet hair in the shower after shampooing and leave it in for 5-10 minutes, and then rinse it out with warm water.
-Update 2019: I no longer use the Daily Conditioners–I don’t want to risk getting color on our newly remodeled shower, so now I just do the Deep Treatments.
+When using the oVertone Daily Conditioners, I add some conditioner to wet hair in the shower after shampooing and leave it in for 5-10 minutes, and then rinse it out with warm water.
+Update 2019: I no longer use the Daily Conditioners–I don’t want to risk getting color on our newly remodeled shower, so now I just do the Coloring Conditioner and wash my hair out in a sink rather than the shower.

 oVertone Copper Kit

-Recently I decided to try the oVertone Copper Conditioner Kit, which comes with Extreme Orange and Vibrant Red Deep Treatments.
-I mixed equal parts Extreme Orange and Vibrant Red and did my deep treatment as usual.
-The change is subtle, but as you can see, it is a little more reddish.
+Recently I decided to try the oVertone Copper Conditioner Kit, which comes with Extreme Orange and Vibrant Red Coloring Conditioners.
+I mixed equal parts Extreme Orange and Vibrant Red (in an empty oVertone container) and did my deep treatment as usual.
+The change is subtle, but as you can see, it’s more red.

-oVertone is kind of pricey, so if you’re starting from scratch with no color, you may want to color it with something less expensive like Arctic Fox Dye, which is also vegan & cruelty free.
-I haven’t tried it so I can’t speak to how it performs, but my blogger friend Morgan has if you want to check out her review.
+oVertone is kind of pricey for hair dye, so if you’re starting from scratch with no color, you may want to color it with something less expensive like Arctic Fox Dye, which is also vegan & cruelty free.
+I haven’t tried it so I can’t speak to how it performs, but my blogger friend Morgan has if you want to check out her review, and another one of my friends also uses and likes it.

 The reason I decided to color my hair with oVertone though is because I’ve never colored my hair at home and was intimidated by it, and oVertone seemed less scary to me since it’s a conditioner instead of a typical dye.
 I also thought it would be more gentle on my hair, and while I can’t compare it to normal dyes since I haven’t tried them, oVertone doesn’t dry out my hair (and actually makes it feel softer).
 Even though it’s not cheap, it lasts a long time for me, and I feel like it’s a good product/worth it, and it’s still a lot less expensive than going to a salon.